ATV Dies When Using Winch – What To Do

 I’ve had this happen before on an ATV where the positive cable was rubbing against the frame, and out of nowhere, it shut off.
 Since the winch will have a direct connection to the battery the same can happen.

-Should The ATV Engine Be On When Using The Winch?
+Engine On When Using Winch

 You should be running your ATV winch with the engine on.